 Social media, king of news – that‘s history.
 Fake news, paid content and online disputes are just a few of the reasons why the majority of users have lost trust in the platforms, especially when it comes to sensitive topics.
 Recent studies show that trust in social networks has steadily decreased over the past few years.
 Almost 70% of those surveyed now state that they do not trust them at all or tend not to trust them.

 From time to time one might get the impression that digital media are gradually replacing the classic ones.
 Young people in particular are apparently more likely to use laptops instead of TV sets and digital subscriptions instead of printed paper.
-But the facts and figures show a different picture: The use of public television, radio and the classic daily newspaper has continued to increase over the past few years.
+But the facts and figures show a different picture: The use of television, radio and the classic daily newspaper has continued to increase over the past few years.

 In the US, the daily television time has increased by almost a third from 275 minutes to 354 minutes.
 Thus, the average American currently spends around 6 hours a day in front of the television.